fsamuele/Used-Car-Checklist/README.md

 - **Checklist content (`questions_en.md`)**: Checklist Content License — All Rights Reserved (see [LICENSE FOR THE CHECKLIST CONTENT](./LICENSE))
   - Non-commercial use only
   - No modifications or redistribution without permission
+  - This checklist was inspired by publicly available materials and guides on used car inspections.
+The final text is an original compilation.